- Date of Birth26 Dec 1990

 Named as Tonga Players’ Player of the Year in the International RPA awards in 2015, Telusa had previously starred with the Junior All Blacks Under-20s, grabbing a hat-trick of tries in the final of the World Junior Championship in Argentina.

 An ITM Cup winner with Canterbury in 2010 (when he scored eight tries) and 2011 (scoring five), he moved to Hawke’s Bay in 2013 and continued his strong form with seven tries in 11 games there.

-Veainu also played for Canterbury and Hawke’s Bay in the ITM Cup and then Super Rugby sides Highlanders, Crusaders and Melbourne Rebels before taking up Leicester’s contract offer.
+He also played in Super Rugby with Highlanders, Crusaders and Melbourne Rebels before moving to England.

 Follow Telusa Veainu on social media